China Entry Card Guide – How to Fill & Travel Requirements

 How to Submit the China Arrival Card

-When you travel from the Philippines to China, you need to submit a China Arrival Card.
-This is a simple health and travel form that helps Chinese immigration keep track of travelers entering the country.
-You have two ways to submit this form:
+When you travel from the Philippines to China, you need to submit a China Arrival Card (CDAC).
+This digital form helps immigration record your entry.

 A. Submit Online (Fast and Easy – Best Way)